ROBROICH/SAP_AND_COMMON_DATA_MODEL_DEMO/README.md

 In addition to Simons Blog there is an introduction how to enable OData based extraction using CDS view:
 [Link](https://github.com/ROBROICH/SAP_ODP_ODATA_CLIENT)

 In this scenario the S/4HANA CDS view for extracting the cash flow was selected.
-This CDS view joins multiple tables or CDS-view in order to provide the S4/HANA cash-flow for data extraction:
+This CDS view joins multiple tables or CDS-view to provide the S4/HANA cash-flow for data extraction:
 ![Cash-Flow](https://github.com/ROBROICH/SAP_AND_COMMON_DATA_MODEL_DEMO/blob/master/CDS_VIEW_CASHFLOW.png)

+##Prerequisites
+To implement this prototype, the following prerequisites must be implemented:
+*An ABAP based CDS view must be exposed as ODP OData service
+  *	The prerequisite for exposing CDS views as ODP is the CDS-tag data-extraction = true.
+  *  Zhis is only required modification is to expose the CDS-view as OData service.
+Further details how this can be achieved and a description how to implement the CDC / delta-logic can be found here: https://github.com/ROBROICH/SAP_ODP_ODATA_CLIENT

+*	The PBI On-Premise Gateway was used to connect the OData service with the PBI Dataflow